Cray-HPE/docs-csm/operations/security_and_authentication/Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default_Credentials.md

    ![](../../img/CEC_Front_Panel.svg)

-2. On an Apple Mac or Linux laptop, start the terminal program and use Netcat `'nc'` to connect to CEC command shell.
+2. On an Apple Mac or Linux laptop, start the terminal program and use Netcat (`nc`) to connect to CEC command shell.

-   Specify the CEC IPv6 link local address shown on the CEC front panel display.
+   Specify the CEC IPv6 link local address that is displayed on the CEC front panel display.

    ```screen
    # nc -t -6 'fe80::a1:2328:0%en14' 23
    ```

-   - The CEC IPv6 link local address is shown on the front panel display.
+   - Use the display controls to display the CEC IPv6 link local address on the front panel.

    - Specify the Ethernet interface name for the laptop.
-In this example the wired Ethernet interface is named `en14`.
+In this example, the wired Ethernet interface is `en14`.

 3. From the CEC> prompt, enter help to view the list of commands.

      ```screen
      CEC> help
      ```

-   **CAUTION**: Modifications to the CEC settings should be made only under advisement from HPE support.
+   **CAUTION**: Modifications to the CEC settings should be made only under advisement from HPE technical support.

-4. From the CEC> prompt, generate an unlock token for the CEC.
-Use the enable command (alias for unlock command) without arguments to display a random unlock token on the CEC LCD panel.
+4. From the `CEC>` prompt, generate an unlock token for the CEC.
+Use the enable command (alias for unlock command) without arguments to display a random unlock token on the CEC front panel.

    ```screen
    CEC> enable